Chapter 15: The Voice

 of God 060525

-the north end, with the speed and urgency of an air assault.
-Soon after
+the same speed and urgency as an air assault.
+Soon after that, Lazzell

-that, Lazzell should have been walking the perimeter, himself, making
+should have been walking the perimeter, ensuring defensive positions

-sure defensive positions were being dug in the correct locations.
-They
+were being dug in the correct locations.
+Those DePuy bunkers needed to

 The two trailing companies of the Black Lions should have been